 Understanding Heart Rate Variability (HRV)

-Heart rate variability (HRV) gets a lot of attention nowadays.
-It has uses for athletes to optimize their training, for people wanting to reduce their stress and check on their overall wellness and is studied globally for its correlation to our autonomic nervous system.
-The HRV analysis is a powerful and reliable metric that is made easy to track with Circular.
+Heart rate variability (HRV) gets a lot of attention nowadays since it is a powerful and reliable metric.
+It has uses for athletes to optimize their training, for people wanting to reduce their stress and for people to check on their overall wellness and recovery.
+It is studied globally for its correlation to our autonomic nervous system.

 The basics: what is HRV?